Thailand Property Guide for Expats: Everything You Need to

 Practical check: Ask the developer or your agent to confirm the current foreign quota percentage.
 MORE Group verifies this as part of standard due diligence on every property.

-The FET Certificate: Why It Matters
+What Should You Know About FET Certificate: Why It Matters?

 Key FET rules: